Home | About RCMP | Store/Gear | Donations | Run Tips | Contact: scott@runclubmenlopark.org

 4th-5th: Up to 3 days a week.
 Advanced runners can train 4 days a week.

 6th-8th: Up to 5 days a week (must take two days off each week).
-Middle school kids in my program are "required" to run one day each week on their own in addition to practices.

-9th and above: 5 days a week with a race on weekends or weekends off.
 For my own high school experience, I trained 5 days a week at a very high level.
 I raced on Saturdays during the season.
 If no race, for myself, I rested on Sat/Sun in preparation for hard workouts the following week.
-In my off season, I would run 5 days a week (10 mile run) at a hard pace.
+I broke the high school course record for the famed Boston Franklin Park course AND many other northeastern courses on this training regimen.
+In my off season, I would run 5 days a week (10 mile run) at a hard fartlek/interval pace.
 I would take two full days off every week.
+On this off-season regimen, I ran a 4:23 mile (1st place Pepsi/Kodak East Avenue Mile) and a 52:15 10 mile race both in the span of 10 days.
 Rest is very important for both physical and mental fitness.
 Many runners subscribe to the "long run" on the weekend.
 I'm not one of them (assuming you are doing your regular workouts at high intensity).